tomwesolowski/satan-solver/README.md

 + Backtracking (with backjumping) - when everything goes wrong, sometimes the best option is just to give up or give up-up or give up-up-up
 + Simple heuristics for variable decisions - we pick up the most "active" variable, occured in the biggest number of clauses and encountered conflicts
 + Unit propagation in linear time - using two-watched literals with custom little tweaks
-+ Inferred/learnt clauses mechanism - our solver can learn (smart beast!) from its mistake to avoid similar ones in the future
++ Inferred/learnt clauses mechanism - our solver can learn (smart beast!) from its mistake to avoid similar ones in the future by analyzing implication graph and finding causes of encountered conflicts
 + Simplifying clauses - when we're sure how literal has to be assigned, we don't want process it over and over again
 + Verification of returned model - just for testing purposes